American actor Jeremy Renner says he broke more than 30 bones in snowplow accident - ExBulletin

 He was nominated for an Academy Award for Best Actor for his work in the film “The Hurt Locker” in 2008 and for Best Supporting Actor for his work in the film “The Town” in 2010.

-Renner should make his visit in person back to hollywood at a red carpet event and discussion of his docuseries “Rennervations” on April 11.
+Renner is expected to make his Hollywood comeback in person at a red carpet event and discussion of his “Rennervations” docuseries on April 11.

 |